GannettDigital/api-docs/source/includes/_keyword_compliance_report.md

     },
     "global_master_advertiser_id": "USA_2247",                  // Global master advertiser id
-    "page": 1,                                                  // Page number of this data "page_size": 1                                              // page size used to generate this data }
+    "page": 1,                                                  // Page number of this data "page_size": 1                                              // Page size used to generate this data }

 ```